The-Qubit/People_Managment_System/README.md

 # People_Managment_System
-Web Interface for saving and managing contact info
+Web Interface for saving and managing contacts